 Based upon the foregoing, everything that was Shirley's became Simon's, and Simon's alone.
 It is believed by the current Successor Personal Representative that the Estate's assets consisted only of tangible personal property (furnishing, jewelry, clothes, etc.) located in Simon's home, but no one other than Simon would know for sure and he is dead.
 While Shirley was alive, none of Shirley's and Simon's children were apprised of the state of her affairs nor shown her testamentary documents.
 Because Simon survived Shirley, none of her children were entitled to any portion of her estate.

 This statement seems to imply that Shirley’s Trust beneficiaries were not the benefactors of the Shirley Trust or Estate and instead Simon was, which is not what the alleged dispositive documents state at all.
-Certain properties may have transferred to Simon but again without the Schedules and Addendums to the dispositive documents it is impossible to know what Shirley had bequeathed to others and what went into her trust and this is further a breach of fiduciary duties in hiding the Trust Res and the Estate Corpus from the beneficiaries entirely.
+Certain rights for use and enjoyment of properties may have transferred to Simon but again without the Schedules and Addendums to the dispositive documents it is impossible to know what Shirley had bequeathed to others and what went into her trust and this is further a breach of fiduciary duties in hiding the Trust Res and the Estate Corpus from the beneficiaries entirely.

 That Eliot is glad to hear what the Personal Representative believes the Estate’s assets consisted of but there is no way to account for or prove his statements as true and where he is being accused of having stolen large quantities of both Shirley and Simon’s properties his belief is not enough.

 That TED is aware that Jewelry, Art and other valuables are missing from Shirley’s inventory and Simon’s, as Eliot has sent him appraisals for an insurance policy on Jewelry showing that vast amounts of Jewelry has gone missing.
 Yet, TED acting as PR has done nothing as the PR/Executor since this Court appointed him a year ago to recover or account for any of Shirley’s property and protect the beneficiaries.
 Instead, TED now tries this latest trick to rush to close the Estate while no accountings have been done that are statutorily required upon his becoming a Successor Trustee to Simon and attempts a cover up.
-Obviously, it was an err for this Court to appoint someone who is being accused of, acting as PR prior to appointment, stealing estate assets, converting funds to knowingly improper parties, participating in a fraud to change beneficiaries to his advantage and multitudes of other serious breaches.
+Obviously, it was an err for this Court to appoint someone who is being accused of, acting as PR prior to appointment, stealing estate assets, converting funds to knowingly improper parties, participating in a fraud to change beneficiaries to his advantage while disadvantaging others and multitudes of other serious breaches.
 The Court could not expect that TED was going to rush to call in the guards to investigate and prosecute himself and his friends TESCHER and SPALLINA who he brought into the Bernstein Family and this is another reason the Court must forcefully and aggressively remove TED.
+According to rule and case that removal is required when it becomes necessary to sue yourself.

 That TED states,